Terms & Policies

 16. General Terms

 16.1.
 Assignment.
 This Agreement will bind and inure to the benefit of each party's permitted successors and assigns.
-Neither party may assign this Agreement without the advance written consent of the other party, except that either party may assign this Agreement in connection with a merger, reorganisation, acquisition or other transfer of all or substantially all of such party's assets or voting securities.
-Any attempt to transfer or assign this Agreement except as expressly authorised under this Section 16.1 will be null and void.
+Neither party may assign this Agreement without the advance written consent of the other party, except that either party may assign this Agreement in connection with a merger, reorganization, acquisition or other transfer of all or substantially all of such party's assets or voting securities.
+Any attempt to transfer or assign this Agreement except as expressly authorized under this Section 16.1 will be null and void.

 16.2.
 Severability.
 If any provision of this Agreement will be adjudged by any court of competent jurisdiction to be unenforceable or invalid, that provision will be limited to the minimum extent necessary so that this Agreement will otherwise remain in effect.